Stop Treating Unclaimed Dividends as ‘Statute-barred’, SEC Tells Quoted Companies

 Ndubuisi Francis in Abuja

-The Securities and Exchange Commission (SEC) has directed all publicly-quoted companies and registrars to honour unclaimed dividends, stop treating dividends older than 12 years as ‘statute-barred’ —especially those dating from before the enactment of the Finance Act 2020.
+The Securities and Exchange Commission (SEC) has directed all publicly-quoted companies and registrars to honour unclaimed dividends, and stop treating dividends older than 12 years as “statute-barred”, especially those dating from before the enactment of the Finance Act 2020.

 The directive is a reaffirmation of the provisions of Section 60 of the Finance Act, which mandates that dividends unclaimed for over six years be transferred to the Unclaimed Funds Trust Fund (UFTF), where they remain accessible to shareholders pending claims.

-In a circular released Tuesday, the SEC said that shareholders are entitled to continue to claim their dividends that are not statute barred (that is not above 12 years) before December 31, 2020 “when the Finance Act 2020, came into effect”.
+In a circular released yesterday, SEC said shareholders were entitled to continue to claim their dividends that were not statute barred (that is not above 12 years) before December 31, 2020, “when the Finance Act 2020, came into effect.”

-The Commission therefore directed public companies and registrars to effect immediate compliance with the directive and submit periodic reports on same in the manner prescribed in the commission’s Rules and Regulations.
+The commission directed public companies and registrars to effect immediate compliance with the directive and submit periodic reports on same in the manner prescribed in the commission’s Rules and Regulations.